telerik/fiddler-everywhere-docs/user-guide/inspector-types.md

 - **Sender**&mdash;Inidicates whether the **Client** or **Server** sent the message.

-- **Type**&mdash;Inidicates the type of the message.
-Te supported values are as follows:
+- **Type**&mdash;Indicates the type of the message.
+The supported values are as follows:
     * **Text**&mdash;message with text payload.
     * **Binary**&mdash;message with binary payload.
     * **Cont.**&mdash;represents a continuation message from a fragmented message.
 Use the **Unfragment all messages** button to unfragment messages of type **Cont.** and remove them from the **Messages** list.